section-engineering-education/engineering-education/content/articles/automating-jobs-schedule-with-django-cron-in-python/index.md

 ![Admin page](/engineering-education/automating-jobs-schedule-with-django-cron-in-python/admin.png)

 In addition, you can make an API request to the endpoint <http://127.0.0.1:8000/api/v0/items/hackernews> to fetch the data that each of the saved ids returns.
-You would get something like the images below.
+You should get something like the images below.

 ![Response page](/engineering-education/automating-jobs-schedule-with-django-cron-in-python/response.png)

 ![Response page 2](/engineering-education/automating-jobs-schedule-with-django-cron-in-python/response2.png)

 ### Conclusion
-In this tutorial, you have learned how to make a cron job in a Python application from the library.
+In this tutorial, we learned how to make a cron job in a Python application from the library.

-You also performed API requests to an external source by fetching their data and writing it to your database using job scheduling.
+We also performed API requests to an external source by fetching data and writing it to the database using job scheduling.
 You can now apply your job-scheduling skills in a real-world application.

 Happy coding!